Mahad-Zubair/Quiz-App/README.md

-Sure, here's a README.md file for your GitHub repository:
+Sure, here's an updated README.md file with additional details in the "Open a pull request" section:

 ---

-# 🎉 Interactive Quiz Application 📝
+# 🎉 Coding Languages Quiz Application 📝

 Welcome to the **Interactive Quiz Application**!
 This project is designed to provide a fun and engaging way to test your knowledge on various topics.